 You have heard about people stretching their muscles when the muscles are tight, but have you heard about nerve stretching?

-Nerve stretches do not really ’stretch’ the nerves, but they help to improve the movement of the nerves through the joints and muscles by improving their ability to slide and glide.
+Nerve stretches do not really ’stretch’ the nerves.
+However, they help to improve their movement through the joints and muscles by improving their ability to slide and glide.
 Like our muscles, the nerves in our bodies can also become tight.
-It can be due to staying in a position for too long, or due to tightening of muscles around the nerves.
+It can be due to staying in a position for too long, or due to the tightening of muscles around the nerves.

 Nerve stretches can reduce the tightness in the nerves and also help relieve pain that is associated with tight nerves.
 There are some simple to do nerve stretches that you can perform on your own for the nerves in your arm.
 They are as follows:

 Median nerve is the nerve that runs along the palmer side of our wrist and can sometimes be compressed in the wrist resulting in a condition called Carpal Tunnel Syndrome (CTS).
 Persons with CTS normally complain of tingling or numbness in the thumb and fingers, in particular the index and middle fingers.

 To stretch the median nerve, place open palm on wall with finger tips pointing away from trunk and parallel to the floor.
 Rotate trunk away from wall keeping the elbow straight and feel the stretch in arm and forearm.
 Return to the starting position and repeat on the other side.

 Those with radial nerve tightness may experience numbness, pins and needles or pain on the upper arm, elbow and outside half of the thumb.